 If you pay all of your bills on time, and maintain low credit card balances in relation to your limits, there’s a good chance your score will rise in time.
 How long it might take is not something I can say.
 Nobody can predict that, because there are too many variables at work.
 The point is that you have to start somewhere — and the sooner you start, the faster you’ll reach your goal.

 Disclaimer: This article explains some of the steps you can take when your credit score is too low for an FHA loan or a conventional mortgage loan.
-Please note that these are not my personal recommendations.
-I am not a financial advisor or a credit-scoring expert.
 These recommendations are widely available on the internet, and many of them come from myFICO.com (the company that actually designed the FICO credit-scoring system).
-As such, I make no claims or guarantees about the efficacy of these strategies.
-I have merely shared them with you for educational purposes, and to give you some material for additional research.
-Use them at your own risk.
+As such, we make no claims or guarantees about the efficacy of those strategies.
+We have present them here as an educational service, and to give you some material for additional research.